shrimqy/Seki/README.md

     - Due to Android's restrictions, clipboard sharing is only possible via the share sheet after Android 13.
 - **Remote Control**:
    - Keyboard input works optimally on android 13+

 ## Installation

+Since the app has been temporarily removed from the Windows Store, please use the [drive](https://drive.google.com/drive/u/4/folders/1DcjlZteJkj067erkfgd9pWoFBM9Icb_G) to download and install it.

 <p align="left">
   <!-- Store Badge -->